safaris since 1995

 Hwange National Park

-Adjoining Botswana’s Makgadikgadi and Chobe ecosystems this is Zimbabwe’s biggest and oldest game reserve.
+Adjoining the Makgadikgadi and Chobe ecosystems this is the biggest and oldest game reserve in the area.
 That’s 14,650km² worth of wilderness, roughly the size of Belgium or Wales.

 With varied topography and vegetation from arid semi-desert in the west to lush teak forests in the east Hwange National Park is hugely diverse.
 Home to 108 mammal and over 400 bird species, the sheer size of wildlife populations gives it an edge over other regional safari destinations.